appcypher/wasmo-old/NOTES.md

     - The host-binding section can be placed before or after any other section
     - There can only be one host-binding section in wasm file

-- LAZYJIT SECTION
+- JIT SECTION
     > Contains details of functions to be replaced or created as well as the strategy to use if available.
     - Payload structure

 #### COMPILED PYTHON

 - Type inference
-- LazyJIT
+- JIT

 #### DETECT HOST BINDING